Vinct-852/HeartGame/README.md

 # HeartGame
+In the Hearts game, the start player plays a card.
+This is called the lead card.
+Each player will take turn to play another card.
+Here are the game rules.

+Rule 1: each player must play a card of the same suit as the lead card, unless the player has no card of the same suit.
+In that case, he/she is allowed to play any card.
+We call such a case a “discard” of a card in a different suit.

+Rule 2: the player playing the highest card of the same suit as the lead card will “win” all 4 cards played in the round.
+A card of a different suit than the lead card always loses, even if it is an A. For example, if the lead card is 2, the card A will still lose to it.

+Rule 3: the winner of a round will be the start player in the next round.

+The scoring rule in Hearts is unconventional.
+A player winning a card of  will be given one point.
+A player “winning” the very special card of Q will be given 13 points.
+So after a hand is played, a total of 26 points would normally be given for all players.
+There is one single and very important exception.
+If a particular player wins all 13  cards and also the Q, then he/she will be the big winner and all the other three players will be given 26 points instead (so there is a total of 78 points given out).
+The player with the least number of points will be the champion after the game is played the pre-determined number of times.

 In this program, the parent will act like the table for holding the cards, as well as the arbitrator to tell each child what card(s) have been played.
 A child will play a card by sending its card via a pipe to the parent, who will then relay the cards played in the round to the next child via a pipe for its consideration.